Ultimate SEO Guide for Nuxt 3

 });

-Now, the sitemap module is fully prepared and operational, ready when generating your site.
+Now, the sitemap module is fully prepared and operational, ready when generating your site with npm run generate.

 To further optimize this module, consider implementing additional enhancements.
 For instance, you can output the relevant steps in the console.
 This will provide clarity and transparency, allowing you to easily track and comprehend the progression of each step while generating your site.